afmpjr/nina-assessment/README.md

 ## Features

-- Retrieve all users and filter by name, age, location, and language proficiencies.
+- Retrieve all users and filter by 'name', 'age', 'location', 'personality', 'religion', 'language', 'allergy' and/or 'dietary_wish'.
 - List all previous experiences of a user.